-The majority of people who want to lose fat and build some muscle will have to manage those goals along with daily life, work, family and so on, therefore you need to be realistic with how much time you spend in the gym.
+The majority of people who want to lose fat and build some muscle will have to manage those goals along with daily life, work, family and so on; therefore, you need to be realistic with how much time you spend in the gym.
 Almost everyone can train at least 1 or 2 times per week, and many can make 3 sessions per week which is a great frequency.
-Full body training can be done 1-3 times per week, it is this flexibility which allows you to tailor training to your daily life or weekly schedule.
+Full body training can be done 1-3 times per week; this flexibility allows you to tailor training to your daily life or weekly schedule.

 Got a busy week?
 Just get 1 or 2 sessions in.
 Got a less busy week?
 Try to get 2-3 sessions in!

 The full body split covers the major muscle groups and main basic exercises, which is what a new lifter or novice needs.
 If you are starting or still new to training, you need to build the foundation and get your body used to lift the weight by training the most important exercises frequently and with moderate intensity and volume.
 This means you can practice and learn fundamental exercises and provide an excellent stimulus for the muscle(s) to adapt.